Kano sisters: Kyoko Kano as author

 On 1 January 2000, Kano released an autobiography, Millennium Muse with an introduction by non-fiction writer Yuko Kobayashi.
 The book included full color photographs of her posing with younger sister and discusses Kano's background and philosophy on life, love, men, money and sex.
 Some in the media panned the writing as amateurish.
 The book became an Asahi Shimbun bestseller.
 Six years later, Kano followed it up with Toriorizumu, a non-fiction work that elaborates on these themes.
-Writing in the Shukan Post, she describes all 30 chapters and 237 pages as a "personal record experiencing a 'type of love without taboos.'"
+Writing in the Shūkan Post, she describes all 30 chapters and 237 pages as a "personal record experiencing a 'type of love without taboos.'"

 Lawsuits

 Defamation

 In April 2000, author Shigeru Sato published an unauthorized biography of Kyoko Kano in which he depicted her lifestyle from the viewpoint of a pet cat.
 Kano sued the author for defamation.
 In September 2001, the Tokyo District Court ordered the author to pay Kano damages, for infringing on Kano's privacy and dishonoring her reputation.
 In handing down the ruling, Presiding Judge Yoshihiro Katayama said that Sato used "blunt and excessive" expression in portraying Kano."

 In August 2005, Kyoko and Mika Kano sued Japanese actress Miri Okada for defamation based on Okada's televised June 2005 claim that the two sisters unsuccessfully tried to seduce Okada's husband, Norio Yaginuma.
 The sisters were awarded compensation by the Tokyo District Court in July 2006.
 Judge Shigehiro Ishikawa ruled, "[Okada's] claims were groundless and she neglected in her duty to ask that they not be broadcast."